ericschoettle/pizza/README.md

 * _UI will allow users to select a pizza crust using radio buttons_
 * _UI will allow users to select toppings with checkboxes_
 * _UI will show pizza price to user_
-* _UI will prompt user for address and delivery method of pizza_
-* _UI will present a receipt for user_

 ## Known Bugs